 Polk County Conservation December 20, 2017

-The 6.2 mile Mark C. Ackelson Trail winding around Easter Lake provides an ideal place for outdoor recreation and scenic views for park visitors.
+The Mark C. Ackelson Trail winding around Easter Lake provides an ideal place for outdoor recreation and scenic views for park visitors.
 Cycling, skating and hiking opportunities along the trail lie adjacent to playground equipment, fishing piers, a boat ramp, and several picnic areas.
 Parking and trail access is available from any of the shelters and parking lots located throughout Easter Lake Park as well as the beach.
 The north side of the trail is accessible from Ewing Park.

 The trail will have many bridges, but the one that will be remembered by trail users is the new 440′ bridge that spans the western arm of the lake.
 This multiple span bridge mirrors the bow-string design concept of the other bridges on the trail, but the two twin piers with observation bump-outs will make the already scenic bridge an enjoyable spot to pause and enjoy the quiet beauty of Easter Lake.

 Along the railing of the pedestrian bridge, individual bridge plaque sponsors are recognized with a plaque bearing their name or company name, friend or loved ones’ name(s).

 - A $125 dollar donation entitles you to a plaque until all spaces have been sold.

 - Each plaque is an engraved aluminum with satin brush finish measuring 4″w x 2 1/4″ h.